ibliskavka/bliskavka-com/source/_posts/floridajs-usergroup-amazon-connect-and-lex.md

 ## Summary

 - Create an Amazon Connect instance and claim a phone number.
-- Create a simple touch-tone menu which can route the call to the appropriate agent.
+- Create a simple touch-tone menu that can route the call to the appropriate agent.
-  - i.e.: Press 1 for purchasing, press 2 for technical support, press 3 for the billing department.
+  - i.e.: Press 1 for purchasing, press 2 for technical support, and press 3 for the billing department.
 - Enhance the menu by replacing it with an Amazon Lex Bot, which understands natural language to route to the appropriate agent.
   - i.e.: "Connect me to purchasing", "I want to buy ${x}", or "I need a quote on ${x}" will route to the purchasing department.
   - i.e.: "I need help", "My ${x} is not working", or "This computer is stupid" will route to the helpdesk.